 When sending messages to patients you can either manually type a message, or pick one from a list.

 Patients are notified about your message by email as default.
-If your CCG have enabled our SMS module, when you click 'Send as SMS' patients will also be sent an SMS notification in addition to the email.
+If your area has enabled our SMS module, you will also see a 'Send as SMS' option.

 When manually typing a message, you have the choice of the message being: